-His teaching positions have taken him to Johns Hopkins University, Oxford University, the National University of Singapore, University of Melbourne, University of Nottingham, University of the Witwatersrand, the University of Oslo, and the Queen’s University at Belfast.
+His teaching positions have taken him to Johns Hopkins University, University of Oxford, the National University of Singapore, University of Melbourne, University of Nottingham, University of the Witwatersrand, the University of Oslo, and the Queen's University Belfast.
 He teaches classes in human and economic geography, globalization, economic development and growth and equity.

 Featured in Top Influential Earth Scientists Today

 According to Wikipedia,